aksommerville/queenofclocks/README.md

 - [x] Soulballs.
 - [ ] Password-entry puzzle where there are changing digits you can adjust.
 - [ ] Real maps.
 10..15 should be good.
+- [ ] Don't wand thru walls.
+Or do.
+Or a fixed distance limit.
+Does it matter?
 - [x] Wand.
 - [x] Goal and advancement.
 - [x] Music.
 I think just one song.